Widespread Blinding Failures Put Validity of Nicotine Replacement Studies in Serious Question

 1. Blind Spot Study: Mooney M, et al, The blind spot in the nicotine replacement therapy literature: Assessment of the double-blind in clinical trials.
 Addict Behav.
 2004 June;29(4):673-84 (link to full-text copy in PDF format)

-2. Fact: Pharmaceutical industry "double your chances over cold turkey" assertions: GlaxoSmithKline May 3, 2004 Press Release; Pfizer January 16, 2004 Press Release
+2. Fact: GlaxoSmithKline "double your chances over cold turkey" assertion: GlaxoSmithKline May 3, 2004 Press Release

 3. Fact: Four real-world quitting surveys finding no advantage for NRT: (1) Pierce, JP, et al., Impact of Over-the-Counter Sales on Effectiveness of Pharmaceutical Aids for Smoking Cessation.
 Journal of the American Medical Association, September 11, 2002;288:1260-1264 (link to full text in PDF format); (2) Boyle, RG, et al, Does insurance coverage for drug therapy affect smoking cessation?
 Health Affairs 2002 Nov-Dec;21:162-8 (link is to study abstract);(3) SmokeFree London, Tobacco in London - Facts and Issues, June 2003, Figure 14, PDF page 17 (link is to report in PDF format); (4)Gomez-Zamudio, M, et al, Role of pharmacological aids and social supports in smoking cessation associated with Quebec's 2000 Quit and Win campaign, Preventive Medicine 2004 May;38(5):662-7 (link to study abstract).